thingsboard/thingsboard.github.io/_careers/middle-frontend-developer.md

 dateString: 2 November, 2020
 layout: career
 ---
+#### ThingsBoard is looking for a Front-end Developer (Angular 2+) to join our team on a full-time basis in the Kyiv office!
+We would like you to help us to improve our Open-Source IoT platform.
+UI is based on Angular 10 and uses Angular Material.

 ### Required skills:
-2+ years of hands-on experience in various Java technologies and frameworks.
+2+ years of commercial experience with Angular 2+;

-Working knowledge of software development practices and technologies.
+Solid knowledge of JavaScript and TypeScript;

-Experience in Spring (Core, Boot, MVC, Security, Data).

-RDBMS background (PostgreSQL is preferable).
+Experience building SPAs using RESTful APIs;

+Experience building cross-browser and responsive user interfaces;

-Deep understanding of OOP.
+Deep understanding of OOP;

-Knowledge in Git and Linux.

-### Will be a plus:
+Extensive knowledge of CSS(SASS)/HTML5;

-Experience with cloud services: AWS, GCE, or Azure.
+Experience with Git, Webpack.

-Technical education.
+### Desired skills:
+Experience with Angular Material and WebSockets;

+Intermediate English.

+### Responsibilities:
+Design and development of the new platform features, dashboards, widgets, and APIs;

+Writing clean and reusable code;

+Ensuring high performance on mobile and desktop;

+Integration with Java back-end via RESTful and WebSocket APIs;

+Review and acceptance of Pull Requests on GitHub from community members.

 ### We offer:
-Working on an open-source IoT platform that has thousands of installations all over the world and 7000+ stars on github.
+Working on an open-source IoT platform that has thousands of installations all over the world and 7000+ stars on GitHub;

 A high-professional team without bureaucracy and management overhead.

-Code review done by engineers with 13+ years of experience.
+Code review done by engineers with 13+ years of experience;

-Career growth opportunities and regular salary review.
+Career growth opportunities and regular salary review;

-Flexible work hours.
+Flexible work hours;

 Comfortable office and fridge with free beverages.

-### Responsibilities:
-Design and development of the new features and APIs.

-Writing clean and reusable code.

-Support the existing functionality and improve it.

-Deep dive into java performance improvements during heavy load testing.